 China's anti-bribery laws punish "unit crime," which allows a broad range of companies, enterprises, and institutions—and the people who work for them, including corporate executives—to be held criminally liable.

 The DOJ has long-standing policies treating cooperation in investigations as a mitigating factor.
-Companies’ cooperation, including self-disclosure of corporate misconduct, generally guided the DOJ’s decisions on what, if any, violations to charge, who should be charged, and the penalties the DOJ will seek
+Companies’ cooperation, including self-disclosure of corporate misconduct, generally guided the DOJ’s decisions on what, if any, violations to charge, who should be charged, and the penalties the DOJ will seek in a settlement or at sentencing.

 The DOJ has now directed federal prosecutors not to give a company credit for cooperating unless the company provides the DOJ “all relevant facts relating to the individuals responsible for the misconduct.”
 According to the DOJ, before a company can receive any credit for cooperating in civil or criminal matters, it must provide all non-privileged information it possesses about individual wrongdoing, including who specifically engaged in misconduct and what they specifically did.